lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

  * DTag (if present).

-Then, the fragment receiver may determine the SCHC fragment reliability mode that is used for this SCHC fragment based on the Rule ID in that fragment.
+Then, the fragment receiver MAY determine the SCHC fragment reliability mode that is used for this SCHC fragment based on the Rule ID in that fragment.

 After a SCHC fragment reception, the receiver starts constructing the SCHC packet.
 It uses the FCN and the arrival order of each SCHC fragment to determine the location of the individual fragments within the SCHC packet.
-For example, the receiver may place the fragment payload within a payload datagram reassembly buffer at the location determined from the FCN, the arrival order of the SCHC fragments, and the fragment payload sizes.
+For example, the receiver MAY place the fragment payload within a payload datagram reassembly buffer at the location determined from the FCN, the arrival order of the SCHC fragments, and the fragment payload sizes.
 In Window mode, the fragment receiver also uses the W bit in the received SCHC fragments.
 Note that the size of the original, unfragmented packet cannot be determined from fragmentation headers.